sagarshukla010/Frequently-Asked-Backend-Interview-Questions/README.md

 14).
 What is expressJS?
 15).
 What is the difference between authentication and authorization?
 16).
 How to enhance security of nodejs apis?
+17).
+What is linting and Describe ES6Lint ?
+18).
+What is error first Callback in nodejs?

 MYSQL: